 Customize your degree — The Associate in Arts in Letters, Arts, and Sciences at Penn State is a multidisciplinary, student-designed major that allows you to use elective courses to enhance your learning experience in business, history, or math.

-Immediate results — While earning your associate degree online, you can add credentials to your resume by acquiring a professional certificate.
-For example, both the Undergraduate Certificate in Organizational Communication and the Undergraduate Certificate in Labor Studies and Employment Relations include many of the courses required for the Associate in Arts in Letters, Arts, and Sciences.
+Immediate results — While earning your associate degree online, you can add credentials to your résumé by acquiring a professional certificate.
+For example, both the Undergraduate Certificate in Organizational Communication and the Undergraduate Certificate in Labor and Human Resources include many of the courses required for the Associate in Arts in Letters, Arts, and Sciences.
 You can gain credits toward the associate degree while also achieving these notable milestones along the way.

 The Penn State Difference — In this program, you will have the opportunity to study with highly regarded faculty from Penn State's College of the Liberal Arts, one of the premier institutions in the world to study and work in the liberal arts disciplines.